Analysis: Steaminess Rating

 That time passed, and her little Lucie lay on her bosom.
 Then, among the advancing echoes, there was the tread of her tiny feet and the sound of her prattling words.
 Let greater echoes resound as they would, the young mother at the cradle side could always hear those coming.
 They came, and the shady house was sunny with a child's laugh, and the Divine friend of children, to whom in her trouble she had confided hers, seemed to take her child in his arms, as He took the child of old, and made it a sacred joy to her.

-So why the "PG-13" rating?
-Well, there’s one obvious reason: A Tale of Two Cities is about the French Revolution (we know, we know – we’ve said that already).
+But A Tale of Two Cities is about the French Revolution (we know, we know—we’ve said that already).
 It’s also a tale about rape.

 Don’t worry if you missed that one.
 It’s actually fairly easy to miss, what with all the head-chopping and blood-spurting and axe-wielding that goes on in the last sections of the novel.
 We almost wonder if Dickens wants us to gloss over the fact that Charles Darnay’s uncle abducted and raped a young peasant girl.
 His father helped to conceal the crime.